Electrostatic Charge

 When charge jumps across an air gap it causes a spark.

-and charge can be transferred as it flows through a pipe
+and charge can be transferred as the fuel flows through

-This happens because there is friction between the fuel and the pipe.
+happens because there is friction between the fuel and

-particularly with aircraft which are filled at very high speed.
+particularly with aircraft which are filled at a very high speed.

 The spark can be avoided if the pipe nozzle